 - Phased decision-making guidance based upon real-time reporting at the international, national, regional, state, and local levels;

-- Recovery and returning to normal operations as soon as feasible.
+- Recovery and returning to normal operation as soon as is feasible.

-The CEMP is reviewed and updated regularly, and drills are conducted at the end of each academic year to emphasize a topical issue of concern and test the College’s response measures.
-A public copy of the Bowdoin College Campus Emergency Management Plan (CEMP) is located by visiting the Bowdoin College Facilities site.
+The Campus Emergency Management Team (CEMT) is reviewed and updated regularly and drills are conducted at the end of each academic year to emphasize a topical issue of concern and test the college’s response measures.